 An important aspect of the work of GFT is the provision of expertise and advice on a wide variety of fishery related topics.
 This includes planning applications, forestry design plans and Environmental Statements and Impact Assessments.
-GFT may charge for providing this service.
+GFT may charge for providing these services.

-The GFT also provides focused fishery advice.
-The GFT aims to encourage the sustainable development of freshwater fishing (stillwater and running) across the region.
+GFT also provides focused fishery advice.
+GFT aims to encourage the sustainable development of freshwater fishing (stillwater and running) across the region.

 The creation of new fisheries through either constructing new ponds or opening up inaccessible areas has taken place at a number of locations.
 GFT is able to assist in the design of new ponds, suitable fish species for introduction and help with the necessary licence applications.